-Study and Drug Regimen Study Design and Sample Size and Study End Points Results Demographics Duration The mean EASI score decreased from 5.8 to 2.9 and the mean percentage of total BSA affected by AD decreased from 11.3% to 6.6%.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Domographico Daradion The mean EASI score decreased from 5.8 to 2.9 and the mean percentage of total BSA affected by AD decreased from 11.3% to 6.6%.
 At the beginning of the first year, 75.0% of patients treated with pimecrolimus for two years had moderate or severe disease.
 At the end of the second year, the percentage of patients with minimal residual activity or were clear of signs of AD was 69.7%.
 Only 13.2% had an IGA >2.
 In this same group of patients, an improvement in EASI scores was already evident at three months and persisted for the remaining 21 months.
 The mean percentage of total BSA affected by AD decreased from 28.4% at the beginning of the first year to 7.3% at the end of the second year.
 The proportion of disease-free days increased from 30.0% during the first six months of the second year to 50.9% during the last two months.
 The majority of adverse effects reported were conditions commonly seen in childhood such as nasopharyngitis, pyrexia, cough, diarrhea, ear infection, bronchitis, rhinitis, vomiting, and gastroenteritis.
 There were no reports of application site reactions.
-Secondary: Not reported Staab et al 15 Pimecrolimus 1% cream BID for four weeks DB, MC, PC, PG, RCT Patients 3 to 23 months of age diagnosed with N=196 4 weeks (Phase I data only) Primary: Parents' quality of life in five domains: psychosomatic well-being, effects on social life, Primary: Significant improvements were seen in all domains of the PQoL-AD in favor of pimecrolimus (P <0.05).
-The most significant differences were seen in the domains of "psychosomatic well-being", "emotional coping", and "acceptance of disease".
-There was a significant pruritus treatment effect observed in favor of pimecrolimus vs placebo cream BID for four weeks atopic eczema affecting some part of the face, affecting ≥5% of BSA, and having a Phase I: 4 weeks of treatment Phase II: 12 week OL confidence in medical treatment, emotional coping, and acceptance of disease, as measured by the by day two (P =0.018) and a significant improvement in sleep observed by day three (P =0.002).
-By day 29, the mean percentage change in the SCOR-AD index was - 55.20% for pimecrolimus and 1.13% for the placebo group (P =0.002).
-Treatment success (IGA=0 [clear] or 1 [almost clear]) was observed in 53.5% of patients in the pimecrolimus group at day 29 compared to 10.6% of patients in the
+Secondary: Not reported Staab et al 17 DB, MC, PC, PG, RCT N=196 Primary: Parents' quality of Primary: Significant improvements were seen in all domains of the PQoL-AD in favor of Pimecrolimus 1% 4 weeks life in five domains: pimecrolimus (P <0.05).
+The most significant differences were seen in the domains cream BID for four Patients 3 to 23 (Phase I data psychosomatic of "psychosomatic well-being", "emotional coping", and "acceptance of disease". weeks months of age diagnosed with only) well-being, effects on social life, There was a significant pruritus treatment effect cheeryed in favor of nimeerslimus vs atopic eczema Phase I: confidence in There was a significant pruritus treatment effect observed in favor of pimecrolimus by day two (P =0.018) and a significant improvement in sleep observed by day three •• affecting some 4 weeks of medical treatment, (P =0.002).
+By day 29, the mean percentage change in the SCOR-AD index was - placebo cream BID for part of the face, treatment emotional coping, 55.20% for pimecrolimus and 1.13% for the placebo group (P =0.002). four weeks affecting >5% of and acceptance of BSA, and Phase II: disease, as Treatment success (IGA=0 [clear] or 1 [almost clear]) was observed in 53.5% of having a 12 week OL measured by the patients in the pimecrolimus group at day 29 compared to 10.6% of patients in the